nodrygo/GtkLuxorNaiveDemo/README.md

 # GtkLuxorNaiveDemo
-demo for Julia Luxor draw in Gtk canvas
+[Julia](https://julialang.org/) demo for  [Luxor](https://github.com/JuliaGraphics/Luxor.jl) draw in [Gtk](https://github.com/JuliaGraphics/Gtk.jl) canvas

+Adapt some Luxor demos

-change color and save image
+    *Text _with change color of circle_
+    *Stars
+    *Eggs

-very ugly ack because Luxor is not really adapted to do that
+very very ugly ack because Luxor is not really adapted to do that